 Sticking to a heart-healthy diet while on rosuvastatin means embracing whole foods that nourish without interfering with your medication:

-- Select lean proteins: Skinless poultry, fish rich in omega-3s (salmon), legumes help improve lipid profiles naturally.
+- Select lean proteins: Skinless poultry, fish rich in omega-3s, such as salmon, and legumes help improve lipid profiles naturally.

-- Savor whole grains: Brown rice and quinoa provide soluble fiber beneficial for heart health when timed properly around medication.
+- Savor whole grains: Brown rice, oats, barley, and quinoa provide soluble fiber beneficial for heart health.

-- Avoid processed snacks: Chips and baked goods loaded with trans fats sabotage your progress.
+- Avoid processed snacks: Chips and baked goods loaded with trans fats or excess saturated fats sabotage your progress.

-- Lifestyle integration: Take medication consistently at prescribed times; separate from high-fiber meals if needed.
+- Lifestyle integration: Take medication consistently at prescribed times and avoid stopping it without medical advice.

 These habits not only improve outcomes but also reduce potential side effects linked to poor dietary choices during statin therapy.